Compound probability distribution: Definition

 If the domain of $\theta$ is discrete, then the distribution is again a special case of a mixture distribution.

 Properties

 General

 The compound distribution $H$ will depend on the specific expression of each distribution, as well as which parameter of $F$ is distributed according to the distribution $G$, and the parameters of $H$ will include any parameters of $G$ that are not marginalized, or integrated, out.

 The support of $H$ is the same as that of $F$, and if the latter is a two-parameter distribution parameterized with the mean and variance, some general properties exist.

 Mean and variance

-The compound distribution's first two moments are given by:
+The compound distribution's first two moments are given by the law of total expectation and the law of total variance: